4321ba/noteblock_music_yoinker/README.md

 I also made a Python script to turn this data into a MIDI file: `converter.py`.
 Use `antilagger.py` to even out the timings: e.g. replace 7 and then 5 with 6 and 6.
 Use `simplifier.py` to remove quiet notes and thus simplify the midi.
+Use `amplifier.py` to amplify the beginning of the music, and compensate for the intro of Wynncraft.